GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/brainstorm/column-solver.md

 On top of this, we would need a system capable of:

-- breaking into seperate stencils.
+- breaking into seperate stencils,
+- dealing with different grids (interpolation).

 Questions: